loading…

 Restart the client.
 Then in any conversation: "Can you frame-check

 this document?"
-Full install + verification details in MCP_SERVER.md.
+Full install + verification details in docs/MCP_SERVER.md.

 Pass a document and Frame Check returns: